omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 > Note, this contract was designed specifically for a Reddit use case.
 It may have a different name for another Community Points platform.

-##### Karma Token contract
+##### Karma token contract
-This is a representative of Karma.
+This is a representative of KARMA.
 It is an ERC20 token that can be distributed by the Community Points platform (e.g. Reddit) to users on the OMG Network.
-Users can use the received Karma to create a "Claim" transaction to receive points of a given community (e.g. subreddit points).
+Users can use the received KARMA to create a "Claim" transaction to receive points of a given community (e.g. subreddit points).

-##### Subscription Token contract
+##### Subscription token contract
 Instead of having an expiration date on each subscription, we use a simpler design where a subscription token represents the subscription status of a certain period.
 For instance, there can be a subscription token representing the subscription of January 2020.
 Proof of ownership of the token shows the subscription status.

 This simplifies the timing issue on Layer 1 and Layer 2.
 Also, this enables the possibility of using an ERC20 token to represent subscription and do it on the current version of the OMG Network.